P21 API Authentication

 private JObject? _tokenData;

-private DateTime _tokenTime = DateTime.MinValue;
+private DateTime _tokenAcquiredAt = DateTime.MinValue;

 public TokenManager(string baseUrl, string username, string password)